Skip to main content

 Graph: 13 coloured text squares surrounded by lines.
 The four green squares are listed below.

-The project is mapped to the green-highlighted framework principles:
+The project is mapped to the following framework principles:

 P2.
 Ability to handle wicked problems for the sustainable societal development